Japan7/karaberus/TAGS.md

 There are 4 types of tags:

+* Author tags: tags related to the author of the karaoke.
-* Generic/Kara tags: tags related to the karaoke in general.
+* Artist tags: tags related to the artists of the original song.
 * Media tags: tags related to the source media of the song.
 * Video tags: tags related to the video of the karaoke.
 * Audio tags: tags related to the audio of the karaoke.